 Does this investor have an agenda that’s aligned with yours?
 Do they share the same values as you?
 Are they trying to make money or are they more interested in helping your business fulfill its mission?
 How fast are they expecting the return?
 These are all important factors to consider.

 How does this investor work with companies?
 Does he or she like to take on a more “lean in”, “heavy on the business” approach?
 Or do they like to be more of a “shadow”?
 Does their style align with the way you like to work?

 Ensuring that your investor’s preferred “style” of working is aligned with yours allows you to avoid friction in the relationship.

 These are the 7 traits of a “Unicorn” investor.
 By evaluating potential investors with this criteria, you get to quickly identify your top candidates.
 Of course unicorns don’t exist, but if they meet 4-5 of these traits, they’re solid.

 Based on a research by DocSend and Harvard Business School – On average, companies contact over 60 investors and have over 40 meetings for average round sizes of $1.3 million.
 So don’t just spray and pray, if you treat raising capital like a sales process, you’ll be able to go after more specific investors that are more likely to close and add value to your company.

 Access our Fundraising Kit which includes an Ideal Investor Profile Worksheet and many more tools/templates

 You have just as much a right and duty to perform due diligence on your investors, as they do with your business.
 You wouldn’t marry any random person, neither should you sell your company to anyone who will pay for it.
 Below are some things to consider.

 Focusing too much on the financing of the deal

 A good investor will focus on understanding your customers, your strategy, your competitors, and your team.
-Investors who focus on secondary deal terms, grinding on terms, and items that show a lack of experience are areas of caution.

 Asking you to use their lawyer/accountant